daniel-samson/Pimap/README.md

 ```

 ### Getting Help
-All the documentation is situated in the docs directory.
+All of the documentation is situated in the [docs](https://github.com/daniel-samson/Pimap/tree/master/docs/en) directory.
+I recommend that you look at the [Getting Started](https://github.com/daniel-samson/Pimap/blob/master/docs/en/01_Getting_Started.md) page.
 The documentation in this project is written in mark down and generated using [Daux.io](https://daux.io/).

 #### Generate Documentation
 To build the documentation